valr300/OSPaypalIpn/README.md

     https://www.paypal.com

-You will also need to create a developer account on your paypal account, this will allow you to do some sandbox test (sign up if need be) :
+You will also need to create a developer account, this will allow you to do some sandbox test (sign up if need be) :

     https://developer.paypal.com/home